YvesBell42/RPi-MC-Server/README.md

 force_turbo=1 (voids warranty)

-- Active Cooling

-- Storage

-- RAM

-  Software:
-  - Rasberry Pi 64-bit OS (Headless as GUI Optional)
+Rasberry Pi 64-bit OS (Headless as GUI Optional)

 64-bit allows for more than a GB of RAM to be allocated to a single process.

   - screen